pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 > The learning motivation comes from a meaningful outcome that a student wants or cares about.

-In leading a sprint, asking that question of "what are your goals for today" will help you as a sprint leader to direct their efforts towards a successful path.
+In leading a sprint, asking the question of "what are your goals for today?" will help you as a sprint leader to direct sprinter efforts down a successful path.

 ### The power of student-directed learning